follower90/gerrit-review-stats/README.md

 ### Set-up and run
 - Setup your config.json from example (you should copy cookie from your browser)
-- Run `npm run import` to import in local SQLite (it will create db.sql file)
+- Run `yarn run import` to import in local SQLite (it will create db.sql file)
-- Run `npm start` to run review statistics on localhost:3333
+- Run `yarn start` to run review statistics on localhost:3333

 ### Changelog

+##### 1.0.6

+- Minor template updated and favicon added
+- Update to not calculate self +1
+- Use yarn as package manager

 ##### 1.0.5